Become a Referee

 ** Background check may take 7-10 days to complete and must be cleared to attend on-field clinic.

 2022 President's Cup 12G East Final

 Step by Step--Become a Referee

 On behalf of the Idaho Soccer Referee Committee, we are excited you are interested in becoming a United States Soccer Federation certified referee.
 This is the beginning of a journey that will be challenging, rewarding, and offer you skills that may impact your life on and off the field.
 We are glad you are standing at the beginning of the journey!
-On behalf of our State Referee Committee and our Idaho team of instructors and assessors (sometimes called referee coaches), please know we are here to help you attain your goals and help you become the best referee you can be.
+On behalf of our State Referee Committee and our Idaho team of mentors and coaches please know we are here to help you attain your goals and help you become the best referee you can be.